-About the Fairbanks Distillery
+About Fairbanks Distilling Company

 Produced in a Historic Alaskan Setting

-Our Fairbanks Distillery was established in 2012 and purchased the Old City Hall building in downtown Fairbanks.
+Our Fairbanks Distilling Company was established in 2012 and purchased the Old City Hall building in downtown Fairbanks.
 We are located in the Historic Downtown District of Fairbanks at 410 Cushman Street within easy walking distance of downtown hotels, restaurants, and gift shops.
 We moved into our building in 2014 and began renovations to create our manufacturing facility and tasting room.
-Visitors can sample our Artisan small batch craft spirits in the warm decor of our tasting room, and can discover our building’s rich history on a free Distillery Tour.
+Visitors can sample our Artisan small batch craft spirits in the warm decor of our tasting room, and can discover our building’s rich history on a Distillery Tour.
 Our products are all produced on site.

 About Our Products

 Fairbanks Distilling Company’s signature 68 Below Alaskan Potato Vodka is our first product.
 We use only Yukon Gold potatoes and the purest Alaskan water with no additives to produce our 68 Below vodka.
 All of our spirits are made at our production facility in the Old City Hall building using traditional methods.
-Through the use of proven state-of-the-art distilling technologies, Fairbanks Distillery is creating Artisan, handcrafted, small batch, ultra-pure vodka.
+Through the use of proven state-of-the-art distilling technologies, Fairbanks Distilling is creating Artisan, handcrafted, small batch, ultra-pure vodka.
 Our spirits are certified as genuine “Made in Alaska” handcrafted products.

 About Our Building